bansalrachita/calendar-events/README.md

 The build is minified and the filenames include the hashes.<br>

+The static files under build folder can be served using server.js.

 ####Improvements

 - Ran out time for adding the tests and adding more elaborate comments.
+- Open a portal, which behaves like a modal,  for showing granular details for specific days.
+- creating a server side filter on month & year to fetch smaller subset of the events json.